-Wicket was 12 months old and had been at the shelter for 6 months.
+Wicket was a year old and had been at the shelter for six months.
 Her history was unknown.
 She had recently been spayed by a shelter “angel” hoping to make her more appealing for adoption.
-But it’s often very difficult to find a home for a dog who constantly whines and barks, and literally bounces of the walls of her kennel.
+But not many people want a dog who constantly whines, barks, and literally bounces off the walls of her kennel.

 But something about her “brand” of bounce made me offer her a tennis ball through the front of her kennel.
 She was captivated.
 Her eyes never left the ball.
 Out in the exercise yard I was impressed by her eagerness for the ball and how she problem-solved until she could possess it again.
 I told the shelter worker that I wanted to try her out for a career as a conservation detection dog.
 “That one?!” the worker asked, incredulous.
 “But, that one’s crazy!”

 Turns out, she was the right kind of “crazy”.
-That was almost 10 years ago.
-Wicket completed training blindingly fast, and was working in the mountains west of Yellowstone Park just a few months later sniffing out scat of wolves and grizzly bears.
-By now she has worked in 7 countries and 14 states, and knows how to sniff out over 25 different species of plants, live endangered animals, live unwanted pests, and scats.
-She is one of the stars of Working Dogs for Conservation.
+That was over 10 years ago.
+Wicket completed training blindingly fast and just a few months later she was working in the mountains west of Yellowstone National Park sniffing out scat of wolves and grizzly bears.
+After a career spent working in eight countries and 18 states and having learned to sniff out over 30 different scents – including plants, live endangered animals, live unwanted pests, and scats – this star of the Working Dogs for Conservation family is enjoying a well-earned “active retirement” with her long-time handler and best friend.Success Stories